Nuclear sector seeks to regain trust after Fukushima

 Fukushima and events such as the recent discovery of cracks in a Belgian nuclear reactor have dented the public's confidence in the safety of nuclear power.

 "What came down at Fukushima was more than a seawall.
-March 11 was an error," said Ric Perez, president and chief operating officer of Westinghouse, also a leading nuclear company and majority-owned by Japan's Toshiba (6502.T).
+March 11 was an error," said Ric Perez, president and chief operating officer of Westinghouse, also a leading nuclear company and majority-owned by Japan's Toshiba.

 Perez said it was the sector's obligation to continue to improve safety and address points of contention as a collective industry rather than companies from different countries.